Current Cases

 Important Rulings & Dates – Moehrl & Gibson

-- On April 23, 2024, the court granted preliminary approval of a $418 million settlement that includes sweeping, industry-wide injunctive relief against NAR.
+• On November 26, 2024, the court granted final approval of a $418 million settlement against NAR that includes sweeping, industry-wide injunctive relief.
+At the same hearing, the court also granted final approval to the $250 million settlement against HomeServices America.

 Case Background